matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 </html>
 ```

-Take note of the Jinja syntax here.
 The `url_for()` function inside the double curly brackets `{{ }}` is special Jinja syntax.
 Before the web page is served, the contents between the curly brackets is changed to the return value of the function.
 In this case, the return value of the function is the URL for Bootstrap CSS file.

-The `{% block content %}{% endblock %}` snipped is ultimately replaced by the contents of individual HTML files being served.
+The other bit of Jinja syntax, `{% block content %}{% endblock %}`, creates a "block" called *content* that is ultimately replaced by the contents of individual HTML files being served.

 In `home_page.html` we find the following: